Tourist Owl for the Forest Film Studio!

 Second prize in the Nature & Wildlife category

 But the awarding of these prizes has not yet satisfied the Jurors.These films should work, they should teach.They began to reflect on their contribution to science.
 They can all be categorised as educational films, but one of them, ‘Forest Rivers’, touches strongly on some of the most important issues facing our planet that scientists are working on.
 And so, the jury presented its proposal to the Board of Directors of the International Tourfilm Academy and its president Alexander V. Kammel, to award this film the Tourist Owl statuette.
+The Tourist Owl 2022 award is held under the honorary patronage of The National Fund for Environmental Protection and Water Management.

 Alexander V. Kammel: This is a very good film, blending the scientific view onto the forest rivers, it´s fauna and flora and the current problems these rivers face nowadays.
 It also shows the pros and cons of tourism in this sensitive environment.
 The film speaks very open about these challenges with very appealing images.